crespire/ruby_chess/implementation.md

 Each piece now has three move generation functions: all_paths, valid_paths, and moves.

 ### Movement rewrite
-Thinking about how to get from psudeo-legal to legal moves, it actually isn't that complicated.
+Thinking about how to get from pseudo-legal to legal moves, it actually isn't that complicated.

-For the following pieces, psuedo-legal moves are also legal moves when there is no check: rook, knight, bishop and queen.
+For the following pieces, pseudo-legal moves are also legal moves when there is no check: rook, knight, bishop and queen.

 legal_moves

 1. Grab the active King and build a threat board.
-    * Take all enemies, and mark their psuedo-legal moves.
+    * Take all enemies, and mark their pseudo-legal moves.

 If threat board includes the active King's cell:
 1. How many attackers?